 Completed application form and a signed statement of agreement

-The DHCT coordinator in collaboration with the Leadership Institute Chair will conduct review of applications and notification of DHCT participants.
+The DHCT coordinator in collaboration with the LI Chairperson will conduct review of applications and notification of DHCT participants.

 Upon Completion

 Graduates of the DHCT will present a short summary of their professional project and training at the annual conference.
-This summary will be archived on the NAKHE DHCT web page for reference of future DHCT participants.
+This summary will be archived on the Corporation DHCT web page for reference of future DHCT participants.

-Graduates will receive a certificate of completion and will be acknowledged by the Chair of the Leadership Institute at the annual conference as having completed the DHCT.
+Graduates will receive a certificate of completion and will be acknowledged by the Chairperson of the LI at the NAKHE Annual Conference as having completed the DHCT.

 Graduates are expected to eventually serve as mentors of new DHCT participants and recruit future participants